Our Sherry

 The Oloroso

-Oloroso is fortified to a strength of 17% to stop the development of flor and exposes the wine to air.
+Oloroso is fortified to a strength of 17% to stop the development of flor and expose the wine to air.
 This produces a heavier, more structured and complex wine that’s bursting with dried fruits, complex oak and a balanced sweetness with hints of spice.

 The Pedro Ximénenz